-This was the name of three or four biblical men.
-The name appears 20 times in 15 verses in the King James and New King James Versions, and 19 times in 16 verses in the New International Version.
+This was the name of 3 or 4 Biblical men.
+Their name appears 20 times in 15 verses in the King James and New King James Versions, and 19 times in 16 verses in the New International Version.

-Obed-Edom, “the Gittite” was specially intrusted the custody of the ark of the covenant (2 Sam.
-6:10-12).
-“When David was bringing up the ark ‘from the house of Abinadab, that was in Gibeah’ (probably some hill or eminence near Kirjath-jearim), and had reached Nachon's threshing-floor, he became afraid because of the ‘breach upon Uzzah,’ and carried it aside into the house of Obed-edom (2 Sam.
-6:1-12)” [Matthew G. Easton, Easton's Bible Dictionary].
+He was specially intrusted the custody of the ark of the covenant (2 Samuel 6:10-12).
+“When David was bringing up the ark ‘from the house of Abinadab, that was in Gibeah’ (probably some hill or eminence near Kirjath-jearim), and had reached Nachon's threshing-floor, he became afraid because of the ‘breach upon Uzzah,’ and carried it aside into the house of Obed-edom (2 Samuel 6:1-12)” [Matthew G. Easton, Easton's Bible Dictionary].

 Obededom, a Levite musician